bxcodec/go-postgres-pagination-example/README.md

 An example project for pagination in Postgres with Golang

-This repostiory based on this article TODO* (bxcodec)
+This repostiory based on this article https://medium.com/easyread/how-to-do-pagination-in-postgres-with-golang-in-4-common-ways-12365b9fb528

 ### Pagination List